exasol/virtual-schema-common-lua/doc/developer_guide/developer_guide.md

 You need the packages for unit testing, mocking and JSON processing.

-Execute as `root` or modify to install in your home directory:
+Execute this to install in your home directory:

 ```bash
 luarocks install --local --deps-only *.rockspec